protocol/nft-website/docs/tutorial/end-to-end-experience.md

 ### Pinning NFT data to a remote service

 When you add data to IPFS, it first gets added to your local IPFS node, which advertises the CID of the data to the IPFS network.
 This lets anyone request the data by looking up the CID and connecting to your node directly.
 Once they've done so, their IPFS node will hold onto a copy temporarily, which helps speed up access to the data if another node requests it.
-However, by default, these extra copies will eventually expire so that people running IPFS don't use up all of their storage space.
+However, by default these extra copies will eventually expire and be "garbage collected" so that people running IPFS nodes don't use up all of their storage space.

 When minting NFTs, we generally want our data to be at least as _durable_ as the blockchain platform the token was minted on, and we want it to be available all the time and across the globe.

-As an NFT minting platform, you can certainly run your own IPFS infrastructure to ensure the storage of your user's NFT assets.
-See the [Server Infrastructure documentation][docs-server-infra] to learn how an IPFS cluster can provide highly-available IPFS storage and retrieval that scales to a large volume of data and requests.
+As an NFT minting platform, you can certainly run your own IPFS infrastructure to ensure the storage of your users' NFT assets.
+See the official IPFS [server infrastructure documentation][docs-server-infra] for more details, including how using [IPFS Cluster](https://cluster.ipfs.io) can provide highly available IPFS storage and retrieval that scales to a large volume of data and requests.

-As an alternative to running your own infrastructure, you can arrange for an IPFS Pinning Service to _pin_ your data to their IPFS nodes, which are already tuned for high volume and reliability.
+As an alternative to running your own infrastructure, you can arrange for an IPFS pinning service to pin your data to their IPFS nodes, which are already tuned for high volume and reliability.

 Minty uses the [IPFS Pinning Service API][pin-service-api] to request that a remote pinning service store that data for a given token, using the `minty pin <token-id>` command.

-The default Minty configuration expects to find an environment variable name `PINATA_API_TOKEN` containing the JWT access token for your Pinata account.
+The default Minty configuration expects to find an environment variable name `PINATA_API_TOKEN` containing the JWT access token for a Pinata account.
 Once you have a token, you can create a file called `config/default.env` in the Minty repo and make it look similar to this:

 ```shell
 PINATA_API_TOKEN="Paste JWT token here"